 If you want to know what you have photographed, you can upload your final image on Astrometry for free.
-This process is called plate solving and will return you your image with annotations for all identified objects.
+This process is “plate solving”.
+It will return your image with annotations for all identified objects.

 It turned out I had photographed the Deneb/Sadr region in the Cygnus Constellation.
 The North America Nebula is visible near the star S7Cyg, below Deneb.

-This image is made out of 30 images taken on a fixed tripod using my old Olympus Zuiko OM 50 f/1.4 on OM-D EM 10 m43 camera.
+This image consists of 30 images taken on a fixed tripod using my old Olympus Zuiko OM 50 f/1.4 on OM-D EM 10 m43 camera.

 This was supposed to be the Auriga Constellation.